pkmn/engine/src/lib/gen1/README.md

   glitch](https://glitchcity.wiki/Trapping_move_and_sleep_glitch), Wrap does 0 damage against
   Ghost-type Pokémon instead of properly respecting immunity, and trapping effects are handled in the wrong order in the code.
-- **Counter**: On Pokémon Showdown hoices made while sleeping (which should not have been registered) can erroneously cause Counter to trigger Desync Clause Mod behavior.
+- **Counter**: On Pokémon Showdown choices made while sleeping (which should not have been registered) can erroneously cause Counter to trigger Desync Clause Mod behavior.
 - **Mimic**: Pokémon Showdown checks that the user of Mimic has Mimic in one of their move slots, which means Mimic legally called via Metronome or Mirror Move will only work if the user also has